 It’s a classic holiday conundrum: What do you get for the person who has everything?
 The answer, of course, is usually meat.
 Fortunately, we’re living in a golden era of access to great steak that can be delivered right to your door.
-This isn’t some old shoe leather beef you used to get through a mail-order catalogue.
+This isn’t some old shoe leather beef you used to get through a mail-order catalog.
 Companies supplying the restaurants you love are now also making those cuts available to people at home.
 And they’re providing access to beef that even premium butcher shops don’t carry, like A5 wagyu direct from Japan.
 We tried some of the best beef being sold online today you find the best gift for the steak lover in your life.

 Holy Grail Steak Co.
 A5-Grade Wagyu Tour of Japan

 As we’ve written about before, true Kobe beef is much more elusive than you’d think.
 A lot of what is marketed in America as Kobe isn’t the real deal.
 But at Holy Grail Steak Co., it is.
 They’re the lone online purveyor Stateside to sell certified Kobe and they’re pretty serious about it.
 At Holy Grail, they treat their cuts like fine wine, by letting you know the region the cattle was raised in and how that terroir affects the flavor.
-Give the true Japanese steak lover the gift of a guided tour through those regions with five 14 oz. ribeyes with each hailing from a different parts of Japan.
+Give the true Japanese steak lover the gift of a guided tour through those regions with five 14 oz. ribeyes with each hailing from different parts of Japan.

 Snake River Farms Taste & Technique by Naomi Pomeroy